-This course provides an examination of the major theories and research studies which address how individuals grow, develop, and learn.
+This course provides an examination of the major theories and research studies that address how individuals grow, develop, and learn.
 Students will explore the practical applications of providing learning opportunities in school settings that support the cognitive, social, emotional, moral/ethical, and physical development of all learners.
-Prerequisites: PSY 153, EDU 401, 409, 429, 458, and 461.
-Concurrent enrollment: EDU 420, 430, 442, 446, and 462.
+Prerequisites: PSY 153, EDU 401, 409, 429, 458, 461.
+Concurrent enrollment: EDU 420, 430, 442, 446, 462.
 Each semester.

-EDU 355 PSYCHOLOGY OF INSTRUCTIONAL STRATEGIES (3)
+EDU 355 PSYCHOLOGY OF INSTRUCTIONAL STRATEGIES

 An examination of a variety of instructional strategies, the purposes they serve, and the psychological foundations on which they were formulated.
-There is an emphasis on the way in which these strategies interact with cognitive thinking, personality preferences, course content, and learning styles.
+There is an emphasis on how these strategies interact with cognitive thinking, personality preferences, course content, and learning styles.
 Same as PSY 355.
 As needed.